Opal Cling Goby

 Interesting Info

-• The Opal Cling Goby is found in freshwater streams and rivers in northeastern Australia
+• The Opal Cling Goby is found in Queensland and Northern Territory coastal streams, usually close to rainforest or rocky headwaters.

 Species Interaction